 Every year, millions of people migrate to escape global economic and often life-or-death problems.
 Problems like starvation, war, trafficking, violence, and corruption.
 And yet, upon arrival, these migrants and refugees are sure to face yet another expensive and unexpected issue – healthcare.

 Healthcare for refugees and immigrants is a complex problem for both migrants and healthcare providers.
-A painful lesson by the COVID pandemic, these issues often need to be tackled clumsily on short notice and budget:
+As with the COVID-19 pandemic, these issues often need to be tackled clumsily on short notice and budget:

 - Health insurance